 Other benefits of a good foot and ankle exercise program include stronger and more flexible tissues that prevent the formation of conditions like bunions, hammertoes, or arthritis (or stop existing cases from getting worse), better flexibility and balance (especially great for seniors worried about falling), better blood circulation in lower legs and feet, and more.

 Investing just a few minutes a day to stretching and exercising your feet and ankles is a great investment you can make for both short-term and long-term foot health.
 So, ready to get started?
-You can check out our webpage on stretching for some specific exercise ideas, or give Carolina Podiatry Associates a call for an appointment at 888-569-9559 if you have any current concerns about any foot pain you may already be experiencing.
+You can check out information on stretching for some specific exercise ideas, or give Carolina Podiatry Group a call for an appointment at 888-569-9559 if you have any current concerns about any foot pain you may already be experiencing.
 Our expert doctors will assess any additional treatment methods you may benefit from, as well as help you craft an exercise program that will provide the greatest benefit for your specific case.
 Give us a call today!